Why Lake Tahoe This 4th of July?

 The Lights on the Lake fireworks show is full of great vantage points.
 We have a few extra creative places to view this show:

-For the water bound: South Lake Tahoe’s Tahoe Queen and M.S.
-Dixie II, both offer dining/viewing packages.
+For the water bound: South Lake Tahoe’s M.S.
+Dixie II offers dining/viewing packages.

 For the landlocked: Nevada Beach State Park has a soft, sandy shoreline equipped with barbecues and picnic tables.